-Osteoarthritis is a common condition of the hip that affects millions of adults around the world and is a frequent cause of pain, functional disability and reduced quality of life.
+Osteoarthritis is a common condition of the hip that affects millions of adults around the world.
+It’s a frequent cause of pain, functional disability and reduced quality of life.
 The Hip Disability and Osteoarthritis Outcome Score (HOOS) is a patient-reported outcome tool (PRO tool) that is used to evaluate patients following Total hip arthroplasty (THA).

 The HOOS questionnaire was built upon the Western Ontario and MacMaster Universities Osteoarthritis Index (WOMAC) – an instrument that also measures outcomes in osteoarthritis and following THA.
 Questions from the WOMAC (LK version 3.0) were used as the basis for the HOOS survey and two additional dimensions were added: sport & recreation and hip-related quality of life .

-HOOS is composed of 40 questions and attempts to assess patient outcomes by looking at five sub-scales: Pain (10 items), symptoms (5 items), activity of daily living (17 items), sport and recreation function (4 items) and hip related quality of life (4 items).
+In order to assess patient outcomes, HOOS is composed of 40 questions and looks at five subscales: Pain (10 items), symptoms (5 items), activity of daily living (17 items), sport and recreation function (4 items) and hip related quality of life (4 items).
 A total HOOS score is calculated by using a simple formula to produce a score that ranges from 0-100 with higher scores representing better function.

 The HOOS survey is easy to administer and relatively easy to score.
-The questionnaire is self-explanatory, user friendly and well-represented in literature.
+The questionnaire is self-explanatory, user-friendly and well-represented in literature.
 Additionally, because HOOS contains questions from the WOMAC, WOMAC scores may be calculated from a HOOS questionnaire.
-As a point of interest, HOOS is suggested to be more valuable than WOMAC for younger and more active patients due to the added subscales .
+Interestingly enough, HOOS is said to be more valuable for more active and younger patients than the WOMAC.
+This is because of HOOS’ added subscales.

-Another advantage of HOOS is that it may be used over short and long term intervals to asses changes induced by treatment (ie. medication, physical therapy, operation), primary injuries or post traumatic osteoarthritis .
+Another advantage of HOOS is that it may be used over short and long term intervals to assess changes induced by treatment (ie. medication, physical therapy, operation), primary injuries or post-traumatic osteoarthritis .

 No license is required to use the HOOS survey.
 It may be obtained freely from http://www.koos.nu/